openstack/openstack-manuals/doc/admin-guide/source/telemetry-alarms.rst

 evaluation cycle, and continually creeps forward as each evaluation cycle rolls around (by default, this occurs every minute).

-The period length is set to 600s in this case to reflect the out-of-the-box default cadence for collection of the associated meter.
-This period matching illustrates an important general principal to keep in mind for alarms:

 .. note::

-   The alarm period should be a whole number multiple (1 or more) of the interval configured in the pipeline corresponding to the target meter.
+   The alarm granularity must match the granularities of the metric configured in Gnocchi.

 Otherwise the alarm will tend to flit in and out of the ``insufficient data`` state due to the mismatch between the actual